folio-org/okapi/doc/guide.md

   * The top-level file, [okapi.raml](../okapi-core/src/main/raml/okapi.raml)
   * [Directory of RAML and included JSON Schema files](../okapi-core/src/main/raml)
   * [API reference documentation](http://dev.folio.org/doc/api/) generated from those files

+### Internal Module

+When Okapi starts up, it has one internal module defined.
+This provides two
+interfaces: `okapi` and `okapi-proxy`.
+The 'okapi' interface covers all the administrative functions, as defined in the RAML (see above).
+The `okapi-proxy` interface refers to the proxying functions.
+It can not be defined in the RAML, since it depends on what the modules provide.
+Its main use is that modules can depend on it, especially if they require some new prosying functionality.
+It is expected that this interface will remain fairly stable over time.

+The internal module was introduced in okapi version 1.9.0, and a fully detailed ModuleDescriptor in version 1.10.0.

 ### Deployment